Machu Picchu + Galapagos

 LENGTH 13-17 days – 9 nights comfortable hotels, 5 to 8 nights yacht

-Airfare is not included in the land cost of our trips.
+Generally, airfare is not included in the land cost of our trips; however, the exception to that is the Galapagos flights, which will be included in your cruise cost.
 You may arrange your airfare independently, or we are happy to offer assistance in helping you book it.
 Regional flights for this trip (excepting the Galapagos flights) would include: Lima – Cusco, Cusco – Lima, and Lima – Quito.

 Ready for the trip of a lifetime?
 Signing up is easy.
 Call us at 612-315-2894 or email firstname.lastname@example.org and reserve your spot.
 Or simply download our registration form, fill it out, and send it back to us along with your trip deposit.
 Please refer to registration form for terms & conditions.